The bolts, rods, and related hardware discussed in this website are made primarily to the following ASTM specifications.

 The IEEE Standards cover zinc-coated steel bolts and nuts for overhead line construction.
 The requirements are for inch-based machine bolts, double arming bolts, double end bolts, carriage bolts, and nuts commonly used in overhead line construction.
 According to the IEEE-SA Standards Board,

 “Use of an IEEE Standard is wholly voluntary.
-The existance of an IEEE standard does not imply that there are no other ways to produce, test, measure, purchase, market or provide other goods and services related to the scope of the IEEE standard.
+The existence of an IEEE standard does not imply that there are no other ways to produce, test, measure, purchase, market or provide other goods and services related to the scope of the IEEE standard.
 Having that been said, the general purpose of the IEEE Standard is for bolts and nuts to conform and meet the basic dimensional standards specified.

 The IEEE Standard shall be used in conjunction with the following publications: